aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 ---
-title: "Master Aspose.Email Java&#58; Create and Manage Calendar Events Efficiently"
-description: "Learn how to create and manage calendar events in Java applications using Aspose.Email.
-This guide covers setting up, adding attendees, and saving events in PST format."
+title: "Export Calendar to PST using Aspose.Email for Java"
+description: "Learn how to export calendar to PST with Aspose.Email for Java, including how to add attendees, set start and end dates, and manage appointments efficiently."
-date: "2025-05-29"
+date: "2025-12-24"
 weight: 1
 url: "/java/calendar-appointments/master-aspose-email-java-calendar-events/"
 keywords:
 - Aspose.Email Java Calendar Events
 - Create Calendar Events in Java
 - Manage Calendar Appointments with Java
+- export calendar to pst
 ---

 {{< blocks/products/pf/main-wrap-class >}}